 - Aiding technicians as they complete installation, maintenance and repair of HVAC equipment

-To start as an HVAC helper, you generally start by completing a training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
 Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require sufficient on-site work experience or continuing education credits.

-An HVAC helper's salary varies depending on factors such as their total experience, the region where they work and the specific company they're working for.
+The average salary of an HVAC helper usually depends on their total experience, the region where they work and the type of company they work for.

-According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, though a few HVAC helpers may earn more or less than this amount.
-With experience and additional training, HVAC helpers can graduate into truly professional HVAC technicians, which typically earn higher salaries.
+As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, although some HVAC helpers may earn more or less than this amount.
+With experience and additional training, HVAC helpers may be able to advance to become truly professional HVAC technicians, increasing their annual salaries.